apify/apify-docs/docs/storage/request_queue.md

 await queue.drop();
 ```

-For more information on managing your request queues with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#request-queue) and [API reference](https://sdk.apify.com/docs/api/request-queue).
+For more information on managing your request queues with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#request-queue) and its [API reference](https://sdk.apify.com/docs/api/request-queue).

 ### [](#javascript-api-client) JavaScript API client